sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

 1. What is DBMS?
  = DBMS is a collection of programs that facilitates users to create and maintain a database.
   In other words, DBMS provides us an interface or tool for performing different operations such as the creation of a database, inserting data into it, deleting data from it, updating the data, etc. DBMS is a software in which data is stored in a more secure way as compared to the file-based system.
 Using DBMS, we can overcome many problems such as- data redundancy, data inconsistency, easy access, more organized and understandable, and so on.
-There is the name of some popular Database Management System- MySQL, Oracle, SQL Server, Amazon simple DB (Cloud-based), etc.
+There is the name of some popular Database Management System- MySQL, Oracle, SQL Server, Amazon simple DB (Cloud-based).

 2. What is a database?
  = A Database is a logical, consistent and organized collection of data that it can easily be accessed, managed and updated